Recycling & Trash Collection

 - Cardboard cereal boxes, paper towel & toilet paper rolls are recyclable.

-- Juice boxes, ready-to-drink orange juice containers, milk cartons, and many frozen meal boxes are too heavily waxed and are not recyclable.
-Dispose of in the regular trash.
+- Juice boxes, ready-to-drink orange juice containers, milk cartons, and many frozen meal boxes are recyclable.